-The go-to resource for creating kid-friendly communities for ALL kids through playful design
+The go-to resource for creating kid-friendly communities for EVERY kid through playful design

 The KABOOM!
 Play Everywhere Playbook documents how Play Everywhere moved from theory to practice by leveraging the many tools, successes, best practices and lessons learned from our growing body of Play Everywhere work.
 In addition to providing a toolkit to enable the creation and replication of Play Everywhere projects, we want the Playbook to catalyze local collaboration, and drive commitments and policies for creating playable cities for all kids, no matter where they live.

 We must recognize the hundreds of communities that completed projects across the country through KABOOM!
 Play Everywhere Challenges.
 This includes the groundbreaking work of the 50 winners of the National Play Everywhere Challenge.
 The National Challenge was led by KABOOM! in collaboration with the Robert Wood Johnson Foundation, Target, Playworld, the U.S. Department of Housing and Urban Development, and the National Endowment for the Arts.